 If you can, avoid buying oil in the coldest months, when increased demand will push up prices; set a date in your calendar for the summer, or any unseasonably warm spell, when suppliers generally sell oil at lower prices to reduce their surplus.
 Remember, you can store oil for up to two years.

 6. Insulate Your Loft Space

 If you haven’t already insulated this space, or you have poorly performing insulation that has slumped over time, tackling this project will pay quickly pay dividends over the colder months.
 The Energy Saving Trust (opens in new tab) estimates that topping up loft insulation from 120mm to 270mm could save around £12 a year.

 “The amount of insulation installed in the lofts of new buildings has steadily increased over the past half century, from about 25mm in the 1960s to 270mm today,” explains Roger Hunt, author of the Old House Eco Handbook.
 “Where existing insulation is in a poor condition (for example, it has lost its effectiveness where compressed) or badly fitted, complete replacement is normally advisable.”

-Give the lighting a good cleaning (shutting off the power to the unit first).
-Check that the bulbs are still working, and if they are not, swap over to an LED light.
+Give outdoor lighting a good clean (shutting off the power to the unit first).
+Check that the bulbs are still working, and if they are not, swap over to an LED bulbs.
 If your solar lights are covered with snow or winter debris, you’ll need to remove this to allow them to operate properly.

 This will prevent any further damage during freezing winter conditions and helping to secure your property against burglaries (while keeping pets safely within the garden).